 5 reasons why packing slips are important for ecommerce businesses

 Packing slips note everything that the customer ordered.
 Because you’re not getting the items from a brick-and-mortar store, ecommerce orders use packing slips for many reasons that help connect the digital world to the physical world through essential shipping documents.
 Packing slips are important to:

 1. Ensure that everything is in the shipment

 Checking and double checking is important in the ecommerce fulfillment process.
 Before a box is sealed and labeled, a packer should verify the items inside are indeed what the customer ordered, including exact counts of multiple SKUs.
 A packing slip is a reflection of all ordered items and is a record of the physical items included.
 As soon as it’s verified, they can place the packing slip in the box and ship the order out.

 2. Track all items in the order easily

 Depending on the size of the order and products, as well as the location of different SKUs among different warehouses, an order may need to be split (meaning certain items are sent in different boxes).
 If an order is spread out across multiple boxes, a packing slip can help both the seller and recipient stay organized.

 3. Identify damaged items

-Packings slips help identify and sort out damaged items — whether a fragile item broke or the entire package was damaged in transit.
+Packings slips help identify and sort out damaged items — whether a fragile item broke in transit or the entire package was damaged in transit.
 Delivery exceptions like this happen, but having a packing slip as a backup can help speed up the issuing of a refund or resending the package.